 The accident insurance rate is determined on the basis of the company's total remuneration sum and the hazard category of the work concerned (the hazard category is determined by the relevant accident insurance association).

-According to the German Social Accident Insurance (DGUV), the average accident insurance contribution in 2021 was 0.96 percent.
+According to the German Social Accident Insurance (DGUV), the average accident insurance contribution is 2 %.
 DGUV provides detailed information on the individual calculation of accident insurance contributions online.

 Sick Leave